anandupender/ChromeAdPlugin/README.md

 ### Future Vision

-What if that space on the browser could be replaced by a colleciton of recommendations from an (AI) system that you "own."
+What if that space on the browser could be replaced by a collection of recommendations from an (AI) system that you "own."
 Think of it as a recommender engine that you actually want because you can control the types of products you're looking for and give instant feedback as to whether they are goood recommendations or not.

 ## Setup